UK fashion brands are cancelling orders with no notice and devastating the lives of workers in poor countries.

 We need UK fashion brands to honour their contracts with their suppliers.
 We need them to commit to looking after their workers in this time of crisis.

-Dear Marks and Spencer, John Lewis, Edinburgh Woollen Mill, Primark, Next, Matalan, Arcadia, Pentland, Clarks, and Sports Direct,
+Dear Marks and Spencer, John Lewis, Edinburgh Woollen Mill, Primark, Next, Matalan, Arcadia, Pentland, Clarks, Sports Direct, Asos, Sainsbury's, Tesco, and Asda,

 As some of the UK’s largest clothing and shoe retailers, you have a lot on your plate at the moment.